 The president, in consultation with the Trustee chairman as appropriate, may appoint an experienced Rotarian to act as a representative to organizations with which RI or TRF have cooperative relationships.
 Representatives shall serve for the term of the relationship or a maximum of three years, renewable for a further three years.
-Representatives will act as liaison between the cooperative organization, the president, the Trustee chairman and the general secretary, attending meetings as requested, monitoring progress on the relationship and communicating with the cooperating organization on policy, programs and activities of RI and TRF relevant to the cooperative relationship.
+Representatives will act as liaison between the cooperative organization, the president, the Trustee chairman and the general secretary, attending meetings as requested, monitoring progress on the relationship and communicating with the cooperative relationship.
 Representatives shall receive initial orientation and ongoing briefings as necessary to fulfill their responsibilities.
 Expenses shall be reimbursed to the extent of approved budgeted amounts and in accordance with RI policy.
 The president, in consultation with the Trustee chairman as appropriate, may remove a representative at any time.
 (April 2007 Trustees Mtg., Dec.
 116)